SophiaChen-codes/DOTNB/README.md

 ## Examples

-In each language, an example is shown how use these functions.
+In DOTNB_Matlab sudbfolder, examples are shown how use these functions.